NeoLegends/sutp/standard/SUTP.md

 The sending SUTP must have a segment ready to be sent again until it received an ACK for it's sequence number (meanwhile more segments can be sent) or the connection is forcibly closed.

 When the sending SUTP sends a segment, a timer for this specific segment is set.
 If the sending SUTP receives an ACK for the segment (may be covered by the cumulative ACK) before timout the timer will be ignored.
 The same applies to the case of receiving a NAK but in that case the sending SUTP must send the segment with the specific sequence number again.
 If a timeout occurs the sending SUTP must send the segment with the specific sequence number again.
 The procedure of sending a segment again, should only be repeated while all repitions together do not take longer than the maximum waiting time.
-If that is the case the connection must be aborted (security reasons).
+If that is the case the connection must be aborted.

 All in all every segment containing more than the 'SACK Chunk' is immediately (negativeley) acknowledged.
 If negatively acknowledged or not acknowledged at all, the sender sends the segment again, therefore a reliable communication is guarenteed.